CodeTherapist/customizing-aspnetcore-book/manuscript/12-hosting.md

 >
 > Docs: https://docs.microsoft.com/en-us/aspnet/core/fundamentals/servers/kestrel

 This first argument is a `WebHostBuilderContext` to access already configured hosting settings or the configuration itself.
 The second argument is an object to configure Kestrel.
-This snippet shows what we did in the last post to configure the socket endpoints where the host needs to listen to:
+This snippet shows what we did in the last chapter, to configure the socket endpoints where the host needs to listen to:

 ```csharp
 .UseKestrel((host, options) =>